 Unlike regular petrol (MS 92) and HSD diesel — which OGRA revises on the 1st and 16th of every month — high octane is not part of the government’s regulated pricing notification.
 This is because:

-This is why you will see different prices at Shell versus PSO versus Total Parco stations — and why prices vary between cities and can change at any time, independent of OGRA’s revision cycle.
+This is why you will see different prices at Shell versus PSO versus Total Parco stations — and why prices can change at any time, independent of OGRA’s revision cycle.

-Is High Octane Petrol Worth Rs.
-535/L in Pakistan?
+Is High Octane Petrol Worth It in Pakistan?

-It depends entirely on whether your engine actually needs it.
+It depends entirely on whether your engine actually needs it — though the cost argument has fundamentally shifted in May 2026.

-If your car runs on standard 92 RON — which describes the vast majority of Pakistani vehicles — high octane at Rs.
-535/L provides zero benefit.
+If your car runs on standard 92 RON — which describes the vast majority of Pakistani vehicles — high octane still provides zero benefit.
 The fuel burns identically in a standard engine.
 Mileage does not improve.
 Performance is unchanged.
-Spending Rs.
-213 more per litre buys you nothing.
-For a 40-litre fill, that is Rs.
-8,553 wasted every single time.
+The cost penalty is now small (Rs.
+5/L at PSO), but you are still paying extra for nothing.

 Bottom line: high octane is not a premium upgrade.
 It is the correct fuel for specific engines.
-For all other vehicles, it is an expensive mistake.
+At the current near-parity price, switching to Hi-Octane if your engine calls for it has never been more affordable in Pakistan.

 High Octane Brands Available in Pakistan

-• Shell V-Power Nitro+ — Widely considered the premium choice, typically priced around Rs.
-535/L or slightly above.
-97–99 RON with proprietary engine-cleaning additives.
+- Shell V-Power Nitro+ — Shell’s premium high-octane fuel (RON 97–99) with proprietary engine-cleaning additives.
 Available at major Shell stations in Karachi, Lahore, Islamabad, and other large cities.
+Price approximately Rs.
+420–430/L — confirm at your station.

 Major cities (Karachi, Lahore, Islamabad, Faisalabad, Peshawar) have the widest brand selection.
 Smaller towns and rural areas may have very limited or no access to high octane fuel.